Skip to content

 View on GitHub Experiment in the IDE

-The integer factorization problem [1] is a famous problem in number theory: given a number \(N\) which is composite, find its prime factors.
-The importance of the problem stems from the fact that no efficient (polynomial-time, in the number of bits needed to represent \(N\)) classical algorithm is known for it to this day, and much of modern day cryptography relies on this fact.
-In 1994, Peter Shor came up with an efficient quantum algorithm for the problem [2] - providing one of the first concrete pieces of evidence for the power of quantum computers.
+The integer factorization problem [1] is a famous problem in number theory: given a composite number \(N\), find its prime factors.
+The importance of the problem stems from there being no known efficient (polynomial-time, in the number of bits needed to represent \(N\)) classical algorithm, and much of modern-day cryptography relies on this fact.
+In 1994, Peter Shor came up with an efficient quantum algorithm for the problem [2], providing one of the first concrete pieces of evidence for the power of quantum computers.

 Shor's Algorithm

 Shor's algorithm consists of a classical part and a quantum subroutine.
-The steps of the algorithm for factoring an input number \(N\), summarized from [3], are as follows:
+The steps of the algorithm for factoring an input number \(N\), summarized from [3]:

 1. Pick a random number \(1 < a < N\) that is co-prime with \(N\).
-Co-primality can be checked by computing the GCD (greatest common divisor) of \(a\) and \(N\) - if it is 1 then we have found a co-prime \(a\), otherwise we have found a non-trivial factor of \(N\) and we are done.
+Co-primality can be checked by computing the GCD (greatest common divisor) of \(a\) and \(N\).
+If it is 1 then we have a co-prime \(a\), otherwise we have a non-trivial factor of \(N\) and we are done.

 2. Find the period \(r\) of the following function, using the quantum period finding algorithm (described in [4]): \(\(f(x) = a^x \mod N\)\)